caiiiycuk/js-dos/v7/docs/dos-worker.md

 title: DOS Worker
 ---

-DOS Worker is worker version of [DOS Direct](dos-direct.md) backend.
+DOS Worker is the worker version of [DOS Direct](dos-direct.md) backend.
 It runs in own browser thread, so it's never block the browser. **This version is recommended to use in most cases.**

 You can create it like this: